j178/leetgo/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://makeapullrequest.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/niceoe)](https://twitter.com/niceoe)

+*This project is still in its early development stage and many features have not yet been implemented.
+Everything is subject to rapid change.*

 [中文](./README_zh.md) | English

-`leetgo` is a command line tool that generates skeleton code for LeetCode questions in many languages.
-You can run and debug test cases locally with your favorite IDE.
-Then you can submit your code to LeetCode directly.
+`leetgo` is a command-line tool for LeetCode that provides almost all the functionality of LeetCode, allowing you to complete all of your LeetCode exercises without leaving the terminal.
+It can automatically generate **skeleton code** and **test cases**, support local testing and debugging, and you can use any IDE you like to solve problems.

+And `leetgo` also supports real-time generation of contest questions, so your submissions are one step ahead!

 [![asciicast](https://asciinema.org/a/0sUG7psmMfgWqzy9rr57hrcnX.svg)](https://asciinema.org/a/0sUG7psmMfgWqzy9rr57hrcnX)